What to do after the change of the primary domain of your cPanel account

 Mailing lists

 During the primary domain change, any mailing lists based on the old primary domain are re-assigned to the new primary domain.
-If the new primary domain was added to the cPanel account previously and had mailing lists created for it, those will be retained after the change.
+If the new primary domain has been added to the cPanel account previously and had mailing lists created for it, they will be retained after the change.
 Here is a summary:

 Mailing list before the change